 - All new residential developments must provide sufficient resident and visitor car parking spaces so as not to exacerbate parking issues that already exist in some areas.
-Development proposals that result in the loss of existing residential off-street car parking to levels less than those set out below, will be strongly resisted unless an equal amount of replacement off-street car parking is provided in a suitable location.
+Development proposals that result in the loss of existing residential off-street car parking will not be supported unless an equal amount of replacement off-street car parking is provided in a suitable location.
 Wherever feasible, electric vehicle charging facilities should be provided. - 2.
-Provision of parking must: - a) be sufficient to avoid additional on-road parking, arising directly or indirectly from the development, which will lead to safety hazards or hinder the passage/free flow of traffic (including use by emergency services, agricultural vehicles, horses or pedestrians); - b) not detract from the rural character of the area: - c) take into account that the rural location, and the lack of public transport, will require facilities for visitor parking and reflect the fact that more than the normal level of car ownership is likely, and, - d) incorporate appropriate sustainable drainage systems.
+Provision of parking must: - a) be sufficient to avoid additional on-road parking, arising directly or indirectly from the development, which will lead to safety hazards or hinder the passage/free flow of traffic (including use by emergency services, agricultural vehicles, horses or pedestrians); - b) not detract from the rural character of the area; - c) take into account that the rural location, and the lack of public transport, will require facilities for visitor parking and reflect the fact that more than the normal level of car ownership is likely, and, - d) incorporate appropriate sustainable drainage systems.